bleucon/LCRRT/README.md

 # LCRRT

-This ia a PyTorch implemention of Landmark Cluster Relation Reasoning Transformer for face landmark detection.
+This is a PyTorch implemention of Landmark Cluster Relation Reasoning Transformer for face landmark detection.

 ## train